AydaMkd/milestoneProject3-frontend/README.md

  (copy link )

 ## Usage
-User should be able to submit their own photos of recipes
+User should be able to submit their own recipes, keep their favorite receipts, rate and comment in other user's recipes.

 ## Sources
 (copy link of our souces)